theonejj/ansible-zfs_on_root/README.md

 ### Additional Configuration Files

 There should be no reason to alter the configuration file `vars/main.yml` which defines all the details and flags to construct partitions, root and boot pools, all the dataset that will be created.
-If this type of information interests you, this is where you find it... but don't change anything unless you understand what you are looking at.
+If this type of information interests you, this is where you will find it... but don't change anything unless you understand what you are looking at.

 ---